Son of US District Judge Esther Salas killed, husband shot

-(AP) – A gunman shot and killed the 20-year-old son of a federal judge as he answered the door of the family home Sunday in New Jersey and shot and wounded the judge’s husband before fleeing, according to judiciary officials.
+NORTH BRUNSWICK, N.J.
+(AP) — A gunman shot and killed the 20-year-old son of a federal judge in New Jersey and shot and injured her husband Sunday at the family home, the state’s chief district judge said.

 The shootings occurred at the North Brunswick home of U.S. District Judge Esther Salas, and killed her son, Daniel, Chief District Judge Freda Wolfson told The Associated Press.
-Her husband, defense lawyer Mark Anderl, was injured in the attack, Wolfson said.
+Her husband, defense lawyer Mark Anderl, was injured, Wolfson said.

-Salas was in the basement at the time and wasn’t injured, according to a judiciary official who wasn’t authorized to comment and spoke anonymously to the AP.
+The gunman posed as a delivery driver, according to a judiciary official who wasn’t authorized to comment and spoke anonymously to the AP.
+They said Salas was in the basement at the time and wasn’t injured and her husband is recovering from surgery.

-The perpetrator, believed to be a lone gunman posing as a FedEx delivery person, was not in custody, the official said.
+The perpetrator, believed to be a lone gunman, was not in custody, the official said.
 The FBI tweeted Sunday night that it’s looking for one suspect in the shootings.

-Daniel Anderl, a college student, was the judge’s only child, the official said.

 Salas, seated in Newark, was nominated by President Barack Obama and confirmed in 2011.
 Prior to that she served as a U.S. Magistrate Judge in New Jersey, after working as an assistant public defender for several years.